abuiles/ember-101/hands-on.md

 <td>{{view "select" content=states selection=state}}</td>
 ~~~~~~~~

-We are passing **content** which are available options and we are
+We pass **content**, which contains available options, and we
-specifying to which attribute is going to be bound through the
+specify which attribute will be bound through the
 attribute **selection**.

-If we were passing a collection of object then we would have to
+If we were passing a collection of objects, then we would have to
 specify the properties **optionValuePath** and **optionLabelPath**.

-And third, we are using the properties **isSaving** and **isDirty**,
+And third, we use the properties **isSaving** and **isDirty**.
-those properties don't belong to the item controller but to the model,
+These properties don't belong to the item controller but to the model.
-remember that the controller is only a wrapper for our model.
+Remember that the controller is only a wrapper for our model.

 The previous properties are part of
 [DS.Model](http://emberjs.com/api/data/classes/DS.Model.html) and they
-help us to know things about our model, in the previous scenario,
+help us to know things about our model.
+In the previous scenario,
-**isDirty** becomes true if there is a change on the model and
+**isDirty** becomes true if there is a change to the model and
-**isSaving** is true if the model is trying to persist any change to
+**isSaving** is true if the model tries to persist any changes to
 the backend.

 I> ## is-attributes